Last Updated on

 Bruny Island is an easy day trip from Hobart and is accessible by ferry from the coastal town of Kettering.
 The island is actually two islands that are connected by a narrow isthmus called the Neck.
 Bruny Island is renowned for its delicious local produce and for its diversity of wildlife, which includes fur and elephant seals, penguins, echidnas, lots of seabirds and some unique species such as the Albino White Wallabies.

 Strahan is a small harbour-side town situated on the edge of the Franklin-Gordon Wild Rivers National Park.
 As the last town on Tasmania’s west coast, it is one of the most isolated places on the planet.

 With its main street facing the majestic waters of Macquarie Harbour and with plenty of activities to do in the surrounding area (you’ve got to take a boat cruise!), Strahan is a real gem.

 Sadly because of its distance from Tasmania’s main cities (it’s a four and a half hour drive from Hobart and over three and a half hours from Launceston), not many visitors to Tasmania make it to Strahan.

 Check out Tassie!

-Tasmania has so much to offer that it should be near the top of everyone’s Australian bucket list.
+Tasmania has so much to offer that it is one of the best places to visit in Australia.
 Take our word for it and head there on your next trip down-under.
 This little island may turn out to be the highlight of your holiday.